Veisen/Last.fm/README.md

 # Lastfm
-A Lastfm plugin for Emby Server
+A Lastfm plugin port for Jellyfin from Emby Server